sourcegraph/sourcegraph-public-snapshot/doc/code_search/how-to/adding_repositories_to_cloud.md

 1. Press the **Save** button.

-## Adding only select repositories
+## Adding specific repositories

-If you only want to add select repositories to Sourcegraph cloud, follow the below steps:
+If you only want to add specific repositories to Sourcegraph cloud, follow the below steps:

 1. Go to **User menu > Settings** in the top navigation bar.
 1. Go to **Repositories** in the sidebar navigation.